migsrra/CartApp/README.md

 ● If you wish to add any other fields or helper functions onto the cart, you may do so at your discretion

-For the third part, I added a funcion that calculates the total order cost of any order.
+For the third part, I added a function that calculates the total order cost of any order.